Demystifying HybridDKG - A Distributed Key Generation Scheme

 Two things need to be agreed between nodes: if the leader change is happening and, if so, which node will be the new leader.

-In the case the node is the next leader, it will use the previously stored Q^ set as the VSS set to use.
-It will broadcast a send message with this set and the accompanying signed packets (shared, echo or ready) as a proof and then enter the optimistic mode.
+In the case the node is the next leader, it will use the previously stored set as the VSS set to use.
+It will broadcast a message with this set and the accompanying signed packets (, or ) as a proof and then enter the optimistic mode.

 Crash recovery